openedx/paragon/src/Hyperlink/README.md

 ### `target` (string; optional)

 `target` specifies where the link should open.
-The default behavior is `_self`, which means that the URL will be loaded into the same browsing context as the current one
+The default behavior is `_self`, which means that the URL will be loaded into the same browsing context as the current one.
+If the target is `_blank` (opening a new window) `rel='noopener'` will be added to the anchor tag to prevent any potential [reverse tabnabbing attack](https://www.owasp.org/index.php/Reverse_Tabnabbing).

 ### `onClick` (function; optional)